 HealthySole was originally invented and designed for hospitals and other medical facilities.
 In addition to hospitals, industries that could use HealthySole include food processing, laboratory animal research, etc. Bottom line, you can use HealthySole almost anywhere you are concerned about controlling dangerous microorganisms.

 Cleanliness is vital in the food manufacturing/processing industry (growers, processing plants, etc.) in order to prevent contamination and avoid negative food safety headlines.
 Along with thorough hygiene practices and sanitation, wearing personal protective equipment such as gloves, beard covers, hairnets, and shoe covers can make a significant difference in reducing food contamination.
-Here are a few reasons why Shoe Inn shoe covers are crucial in the overall food industry:
+Here are a few reasons why Shoe Inn shoe covers are crucial in preventing food contamination and the overall food industry:

 Decreasing Outside Contamination